-The installation disk contains tutorials for WaveStar for Oscilloscopes and WaveStar for Meters.
+The installation disk contains tutorials for WaveStar for Oscilloscopes.
 The tutorials introduce you to key features and functionality of the WaveStar software.
-To run the tutorial, insert the WaveStar CD into the CD drive and then select Start > Programs > WaveStar for Oscilloscopes (or Meters) > Tutorial.
+To run the tutorial, insert the WaveStar CD into the CD drive and then select Start > Programs > WaveStar for Oscilloscopes > Tutorial.